saurabh2mishra/airflow-notes/README.md

 ---
 ## Installing Airflow

 Airflow provides many options for installations.
-You can read all the options in the [official airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html). and then decide which options suit your need.
-However, to keep it simple, I will go ahead with Docker
+You can read all the options in the [official airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html), and then decide which option suits your need.
+However, to keep it simple and experimental, I will go ahead with Docker way of installation.

 Installing Airflow with Docker is simple and intutive which helps us to understand typical features and working of Airflow.
 Below are the pre-requistes for running Airflow in Docker.
 - Docker Community Edition installed in your machine.
 Check this link for [Windows](https://docs.docker.com/desktop/windows/) and [Mac](https://docs.docker.com/desktop/mac/).
 I followed this [blog](https://adamtheautomator.com/docker-for-mac/) for docker installation on Mac